5 Steps to Write an Arts Supplement for College Applications

 Applying to college is a monumental task.
 With so much material to submit, you might have questions about the optional arts supplement.
 Let’s examine the reasons that it could be a good idea for you, what steps are involved, and what you have to gain by getting it right.

-My name is Phil Rashkin, and my music students have been accepted into Harvard, Brown, Princeton, Stanford, Columbia, and Yale Universities.
+My name is Phil Rashkin, and my music students have been accepted into Harvard, Brown, Princeton, Stanford, MIT, Columbia, Amherst, Barnard, Vassar, and Yale Universities.
 This document will guide you through the steps to create an outstanding arts supplement.

 What materials do I need to submit?